Jake Paul: Paul vs. Askren

-After a back-and-forth on social media, it was announced on December 22, 2020, that Paul's third pro bout opponent would be the former Bellator MMA and ONE Welterweight Champion Ben Askren, on March 28, 2021, in Los Angeles.
-After Askren accepted Paul's challenge, rumors of a proposed March 28 date in Los Angeles started circulating.
-On February 26, 2021, it was announced that the fight would be held on April 17 in Atlanta.
-Paul defeated Askren via TKO at 1:59 in round 1.
-The event reportedly made 1.45 million pay-per-view buys as per Triller, however, the legitimacy of both the match and the numbers of the event have been heavily questioned by multiple personalities, fans, MMA fighters and boxers alike.
+In 2021, after a back-and-forth on social media, it was announced that Paul would headline a bout with former Bellator MMA and ONE Welterweight Champion Ben Askren on April 17, 2021 at the Mercedes-Benz Stadium in Atlanta, Georgia.
+Paul defeated Askren via technical knockout in the 1st round.
+The event reportedly generated 1.45 million pay-per-view buys as per Triller, however, the legitimacy of both the match and the numbers of the event have been heavily questioned by multiple personalities, fans, MMA fighters and boxers alike.